trungcs/fws-connector/README.md

 Get Fulfillment Item By Fnsku
 -----------------------------

-Gets fulfillment item data for the provided Fulfillment Network SKUs (FNSKUs).
+Gets fulfillment item data for the provided Fulfillment Network SKU (FNSKU).
+Throws an FWSException if the fnsku is invalid.
-If any of the provided FNSKUs are invalid they are ignored and only the valid SKUs are returned.

 A response does not imply that the item has an offer for which it can be fulfilled; only that the Amazon Fulfillment Network can track it.
 An inactive item can have a quantity in the fulfillment center, but will never be fulfilled.